dkaushik94/GIT-alyzer/README.md

 - In the If analysis module, sometimes there are just not enough data to find patterns in the patch files.
 We paginated around 15 pages of pull requests to get enough data.
 Some repositories doesn't have data specific to the if analysis pattern.

 - Since we're performing complex string operations, the code can run slowly at times.
 The code sometimes runs with complexity in the order of O(n^4).
 When we have huge data (around 2.5 GB of patch files), we have noticed considerable amount of time being taken to analyze the patch files.

+- CodeAnalysis class methods dont take into account the context of the code.
+Whether the same line was modified or the current line is a new line.
+This reduces the value of the analysis of the reports.
+It would be great if some correlation coudl be found which would give us a deeper insight into the patch fixes and what they tend to do.